Hormonal or inflammatory pimples

 How to recognize hormonal pimples?

-They manifest as localized eruptions primarily on the chin, jawline, and lower face.
+They manifest as eruptions mainly localized on the chin, jaw, and lower face.
 Their appearance is often cyclical, coinciding with hormonal phases such as the menstrual cycle.
 These hormonal pimples can be painful and inflamed, altering the texture and appearance of the skin.
 Their treatment requires a holistic approach, combining a balanced diet, appropriate skincare, and, in some cases, the use of specific dietary supplements.

 Difference with other types of acne

-Skin problems associated with hormonal and inflammatory spots
+Skin issues associated with hormonal and inflammatory pimples

-Blackheads form when clogged pores oxidize on contact with air.
-They can be treated with specific treatments that unclog pores and prevent their reappearance.
+Blackheads form when clogged pores oxidize upon contact with air.
+They can be treated with specific care that unclogs the pores and prevents their reappearance.

-Enlarged pores are often caused by excessive sebum production and can be reduced with proper care.
+Enlarged pores are often caused by excessive sebum production and can be reduced with appropriate care.
 Dietary supplements, especially those containing zinc and antioxidants, can help tighten pores by regulating sebum production and improving skin elasticity.
-A skincare routine that includes gentle cleansers and exfoliants can also help minimize the appearance of enlarged pores.
+A skincare routine including gentle cleansers and exfoliants can also help minimize the appearance of enlarged pores.

 Sebum regulation: a key issue

 Sebum plays a central role in the appearance of pimples.
-In excess, it can clog skin pores and promote the appearance of imperfections.
-Food supplements can help regulate sebum production and thus contribute to clearer, healthier skin.
-Ingredients such as zinc, found in D-LAB supplements, are known for their ability to balance sebum production.
+In excess, it can clog the pores of the skin and promote the appearance of blemishes.
+Dietary supplements can help regulate sebum production and thus contribute to clearer and healthier skin.
+Ingredients such as zinc, found in D-LAB supplements, are recognized for their ability to balance sebum production.

-Dietary supplements for hormonal and inflammatory spots provide essential nutrients that help regulate sebum production, reduce inflammation and support overall skin health.
+Dietary supplements for hormonal and inflammatory acne provide essential nutrients that help regulate sebum production, reduce inflammation, and support overall skin health.

-Supplements like zinc and probiotics can help balance hormonal levels and reduce breakouts.
-Dietary supplements offer a natural solution to treating pimples, without the potential side effects of medications.
-In addition to treating pimples, food supplements contribute to inner beauty by improving the overall health of the body.
+Supplements like zinc and probiotics can help balance hormone levels and reduce breakouts.
+Dietary supplements offer a natural solution to treat pimples, without the potential side effects of medications.
+In addition to treating pimples, dietary supplements contribute to inner beauty by improving the overall health of the body.

 Their role in the treatment of blackheads and enlarged pores

-The choice of food supplement for hormonal and inflammatory spots
+The choice of dietary supplement for hormonal and inflammatory pimples

-It's important to choose supplements that specifically target the needs of your skin type, whether dry, oily or combination.
-The choice of a food supplement for hormonal and inflammatory spots must be guided by a precise analysis of the symptoms.
-Formulas that contain ingredients like zinc, echinacea and nettle can help regulate hormonal imbalances and reduce inflammation.
+It is important to choose supplements that specifically target the needs of your skin type, whether it is dry, oily, or combination.
+The choice of a dietary supplement for hormonal and inflammatory pimples must be guided by a precise analysis of the symptoms.
+Formulas containing ingredients such as zinc, echinacea, or nettle can help regulate hormonal imbalances and reduce inflammation.

 Impact of the menstrual cycle on the skin